opiter09/RPG-Maker-GB-Message-Editor/README.md

   - $ = eighth-note
   - & = sixteenth-notes
   - \# = droplet (tear?)
-  - ` = comma-thing next to the open period
   - \* = open period
 - Each message can only have four lines, each up to 16 characters in length.
 I don't know how to enforce this in the editor, so it just automatically truncates when saving and writing.
 Please note the four numbers next to the row of buttons, however--they show the lengths of each line in the current message